-State laws, regulations and policies referenced in the specifi

-the Medicaid agency or the operating agency (if applicable) Service Type: ·•
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the authority to provide the following additional service in the state requests the

-specified in statute.
-Service Title:

-Behavior Support Consultation

-HCBS Taxonomy:
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

+Rehavior Supr oort Consultation Demavior Supp Jort Consultation

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Behavior support consultation services consist of functional training and support coordination for the eligible recipient'

-recipient's quality of life.
-Based on the eligible recipient's setting, or in a clinical setting. •
+Behavior support consultation is intended to improve the ability of unpaid caregivers and direct support staff to carry out therapeutic interventions through functional support assessments, treatment plan development, and training and support coordination for the eligible recipient's related to behaviors that compromise the eligible recipient's quality of life.
+Based on the eligible recipient's ISP, services are delivered in an integrated, natural setting, or in a clinical setting.

-Specify applicable (if any) limits on the amount, frequen icy, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix I Ξ

-Provider managed

-Specify whether the service may be provided by (check e each that applies):
+Specify whether the service may be provided by (check each that applies):

-Legally Responsible Person

-Relative